digitalcredentials/workflow-coordinator/README.md

   #   image: digitalcredentials/status-service-git:0.1.0
 ```

-Note that as of this writing (October 2nd 2023), the versions of each image are at 0.1.0.
+Note that as of this writing (October 11 2024), the versions of each image are as listed above.
 These will change over time.
 Read more in [Versioning](#versioning).

 ### Run Service